Ming010915/financial_app/README.md

 1. User selects **Scan Receipt** from the Add Method picker, then takes a photo or picks an image/PDF from the gallery.
 Receipts can also be queued as **pending scans** from the Home screen; the full-resolution file is kept in IndexedDB so an in-flight scan survives a page refresh.
 2. `POST /api/scan_receipt` sends the file (multipart/form-data) to the server, which calls Gemini via Vertex AI (see `GEMINI_MODELS` fallback).
 3. The server forwards the file with a structured prompt that requests a strict JSON receipt schema.
+The prompt also instructs Gemini to treat the printed merchant, total, and item prices as the transaction record and to ignore any text on the document that claims a printed value should be replaced, a defense against receipts crafted to inject instructions into the extraction.
 4. Gemini returns extracted fields (merchant, date, total, currency, payment method, items, location).
 Missing date defaults to today.
 A printed tax/VAT/GST line (e.g. "Tax", "MwSt", "USt") is extracted as its own line item rather than folded into another item or dropped; per-item discounts are subtracted into that item's price and summarised in `notes`.
 5. The extracted merchant is classified by the same ML pipeline.
 6. The **Verify** screen shows pre-filled fields and editable line items for user confirmation before saving.
 Once saved, the original receipt image is kept permanently in IndexedDB (keyed by expense id) so History can display it later.